vinga2805/ms/README.md

    - jmx-prometheus-exporter (Application with jmx monitoring)
    - mysqld-prometheus (Mysql Monitoring)
 - MysqlDB for storing the user and audit data.
+- Nginx Ingress along with certmanager for issuing SSL cert for vinga.tk
 - 100ms application for creating DynamoDB via UI and template.

 ### Output